HeRAMS-WHO/herams-i18n/docs/index.rst

 This chapter is intended for data managers responsible to update HeRAMS data.
 It covers all aspects related to data editing, including registering new health facilities, updating the status of existing health facilities as well as deleting erroneous records (e.g. duplicates).

-.. note:: Access to the data edit interface is limited to users responsible to update the data.
-If you require your access permissions to be changed, kindly contact the *Workspace Owner*, your *Project Admin* or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation on why you would like your access permissions to altered.
+.. note:: Access to the data edit interface is limited to users responsible to update data.
+If you require your access permissions to be changed, kindly contact the *Workspace owner*, your *Project admin* or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation on why you would like your access permissions to be altered.

 Access your workspace
 ---------------------
-HeRAMS uses so-called *Workspaces* to manage access permissions to the underlying data.
+HeRAMS uses so-called **workspaces** to manage access permissions to the underlying data.
 A workspace may include all health facilities of a geographical region, health facilities managed by a specific partner or any other logical category.
-Each workspace has a dedicated focal point, the *Workspace Owner*, who is responsible for updating and maintaining health facility records of their workspace.
+Each workspace has a dedicated focal point, the *Workspace owner*, who is responsible for updating and maintaining health facility records of their workspace.
-*Workspace Owners* may invite additional users to contribute to their data.
+*Workspace owners* may invite additional users to contribute to their data.
-For more information on how to grant users access to a workspace please view the `User management`_ section.
+For more information on how to grant users access to a workspace please view the `user management`_ section.

 1. Open the project summary pop-up by selecting your project from the navigation pane on the left.
 Alternatively, you can open the project summary by clicking the corresponding blue dot on the world map.